Azure/sap-hana/documentation/ansible/system-design-deployment.md

 |       |-- ...
 |
 |-- templates/
-    |-- abap_ascs_1909_v2.ini
+    |-- s4_1909_v2.ini
     |-- hana2_sp05_v2.ini
 ```

 **Notes:**

-1. All Installation Media tools and files for all systems designed by the user will be contained within a single flat directory to avoid duplication.
+1. To prevent duplication, the Installation Media and Tools for all systems designed will be kept in a single flat `archives` directory.
 1. The Bill of Materials directory (BoMs/) will contain a folder for each system the user designs.
 The recommended naming convention for these folders will use the product type(e.g. S4HANA), service pack version (e.g. SP05), and a version marker (e.g. v001).
 This allows the user to update a particular system BoM and retain an earlier version should it ever be needed.
 1. The Bill of Materials file (bom.yml) and template files (hana.ini, application.ini) will be created following manual steps (process TBD in Milestone 2).
 1. Additional SAP files obtained from SAP Maintenance Planner (the XML Stack file, Text file representation of stack file, the PDF and xls files) will be stored in a subfolder for a particular BoM.